 For Emma, that meant having important conversations with her family about the kind of life her loved ones want for her and knowing Emma deeply in order to consider the kind of life she would want for herself.
 It is in this context, with a shared vision of a good childhood for Emma now and a good life for Emma in the future, that our expertise as educators can be used to maintain high expectations and identify evidence-based interventions to help her shine.
 I’m not talking about the kind of evidence that tells us how to raise a student’s standardized test scores – I’m talking about the kind of evidence that shows us how to design environments that help humans thrive.
 Because the key to our interventions lays not with precision measurement of a child’s progress towards acquisition of some goal, but with an environment with quality opportunities to practice being what we hope they will become.
 It is only by honing our understanding of what we want for Emma – autonomy, loving relationships, an ability to communicate her wants and needs – that we can ensure her daily experiences in school allow her to practice it.

 Tye Ripma is Founding Catalyst at REENVISIONED.
 He has a background in special education program design, administration, and service delivery at the local level.
 He holds a credential in early childhood special education, is a Board Certified Assistant Behavior Analyst (BCaBA), and has a master’s degree in education policy from Stanford University.
-By day, Tye provides technical assistance to state educational agencies to help them meet the fiscal requirements in the Individuals with Disabilities Education Act (IDEA), by night he thinks and writes about the ideas underlying REENVISIONED and supports the team wherever he can.
+By day, Tye work in special education policy and practice, by night he thinks and writes about the ideas underlying REENVISIONED and supports the team wherever he can.